 I’ve got plenty of items to work with when it comes to black and white so I just started pulling together different pieces to play around with.
 A plain white tablecloth lays the foundation and keeps the overall look very clean.
 I layer my classic white dishes with black napkins, and I use my favorite black flatware again! (remember them from my Halloween themed dinner party?)

-When I was brainstorming my black and white table I thought I wanted it ALL black and white, but I found it to be a bit “one note” and in need of more dimension.
+When I was brainstorming ideas I thought I wanted it ALL black and white, but I found it to be a bit one dimensional and in need of more color.
 With that in mind I incorporated pomegranates for a bright alternative to orange or white pumpkins, and small floral bouquets to complement them.

 - Make this easy and delicious herbed turkey breast right in your slow cooker!